Content from Introduction to OpenRefine

 • Define faceting and identify when to use it.

-• Create a basic Text facet to get an overview of values in a column.
+• Create a text facet to get an overview of values in a column.

 • Use Split multi-valued cells to prepare data for accurate faceting and later analysis.